istio/istio/devel/README.md

 fixups (e.g. automated doc formatting), use one or more commits for the changes to tooling and a final commit to apply the fixup en masse.
 This makes reviews much easier.

+Please do not use force push after submitting a PR to handle review feedback.
+Doing so results in an inability to see what has changed between revisions of the PR.
+Instead submit additional commits until the PR is suitable for merging.
+Once the PR is suitable for merging, the commits may be squashed to simplify the commit.

 ## Using the code base